Contents at a glance

 ESEE 6P-B Plain Edge Fixed Blade Survival Knife

-This is the ESEE 6P-B, full tang, fixed blade survival knife with a plain edge and Micarta handle.
+This is the ESEE 6P-B, a full tang, fixed blade survival knife with a plain edge and Micarta handle.
 ESEE knives is a line of survival knives made in the USA by Rowen Mfg.
 Survival knife reviews are always praising their knives, and this one deserves it as well.

-It is a 11.75 inches long knife with a 6.5-inch blade made of the 1095 steel.
+It is an 11.75 inches long knife with a 6.5-inch blade made of the 1095 steel.
 This high carbon steel is not exactly new and it stains easily, but the 6P-B is coated in black powder, making it a non-issue.
 The drop point blade is ground flat, which in my opinion is the best grind for survival usage.

-The handle is made of linen Micarta, which is a material that will provide excellent grip especially in wet conditions.
+The handle is made of linen Micarta, which is a material that will provide excellent grip, especially in wet conditions.
 That’s certainly a great feature to have when it’s pouring outside you have hammer tent poles into the ground.

 The sheath is your standard black molded polymer.
 It is very functional and can be clipped to your backpack.